bilalchrome/Graduate-School/README.md

 ## Writing in LaTeX

 I write all my reports in LaTeX, as it is how big boys write.
-LaTeX is much more extensibe as I can focus on text only, and let LaTeX take care of the formatting and bibliographies.
+LaTeX is much more extensibe.
+Text files can be easily manipulated with Gnu core utils like grep, sed and awk.
+I can focus on the content itself, and let LaTeX take care of the formatting and bibliographies.